smartmeio/arancino-daemon/docs/CONFIGURATION.md

 ```

 ### Arancino Ports
-Arancino Module scans serial ports for new devices to connect to.
-If a new device is plugged Arancino Module applies
+Arancino Daemon scans serial ports for new devices to connect to.
+If a new device is plugged Arancino Daemon applies
 the configuration of the `[port]` section of the configuration file.
-From version `2.0.0` Arancino module supports
+From version `2.0.0` Arancino Daemon supports
 multiple port types, and configurations are now specific for each type in a dedicated section of configuration file.